Ifylee/editNow/README.md

 This application is deployed on render, under the link below:

-This README provides a comprehensive guide to your project while outlining its key technologies, installation steps, and usage instructions.
+This README gives a clear guide for any project, including the main technologies used, how to install it, and how to use it.